Code-Institute-Submissions/Irish-Legends/README.md

 ## Testing user Stories - implemented features

 The testing was completed in Chrome Opera, Firefox, Edge and IE on laptop.
+I do now own any Apple device and therefore was unable to test Safari browser.

 1. Navigation of the site
   * From Navigation bar I clicked each navigation link
-  * Links worked and took user to the appropriate section of the site
+  * Links worked and navigated to the appropriate section of the site
   * Navigation bar stayed fixed to the top to ensure easy navigation without too much scrolling

 2. Font choice rendered